 ATF Special Agent in Charge Ashan Benedict commented, “Mr. Yates was in a position of trust and his egregious behavior not only betrayed his coworkers at the destruction facility, but put the public at risk in exchange for his financial gain.
 Insiders can pose a significant threat to any organization and ATF is no exception.
 We urge the public to come forward with information leading to the recovery of any additional items he stole.”

-The judge also ordered a money judgement in the amount of $300,000.
+The judge also ordered a money judgment in the amount of $300,000.

 Yates was taken into custody immediately following the hearing.

 Assistant U.S. Attorney Jeffrey A. Finucane prosecuted the case on behalf of the government.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives investigated.

 Chief U.S. District Judge Gina M. Groh presided.

 Anyone with information regarding the location of these firearms, firearms parts, ammunition and/or persons who unknowingly purchased one or more of these items should contact ATF at 1-888-ATF-TIPS, email ATFTips@atf.gov; through its website at www.atf.gov/contact/atf-tips; or through the ReportIt ® app, www.reportit.com, available on both Google Play and the Apple App Store.